 #1: Sunglasses Reduce Glare

-When wintry precipitation coats every surface in water, snow, and ice, extremely bright reflections can cause glare and seriously impair vision.
+Wintry precipitation coats every surface in water, snow, and ice.
+The resulting extremely bright reflections can cause glare and severely impair vision.
 This reflective glare is particularly dangerous while driving, snowmobiling, and skiing.

 Exposure to ultraviolet (UV) radiation is associated with the development of cataracts and age-related macular degeneration.